How do you feel about using technology to help manage health? Take our survey here.

 Not all CFTR modulators work for all CF patients.
 That is because different genetic mutations cause different types of CFTR protein defects.
 Each CFTR modulator is designed to correct specific problems caused by the mutated CFTR protein.1

-What are the risks or common side effects with CFTR modulators?
+What are the risks or common side effects of CFTR modulators?

-Side effects of CFTR modulators vary according to the drug taken, but nausea and sinus congestion are common to all three types of therapies.
-The long-term risks of taking this new class of drugs is unknown but since the medications cause such dramatic improvements in symptoms, including lung function and body mass index (BMI), CFTR modulators are considered game-changers for the future of people with CF.
+Side effects of CFTR modulators vary according to the drug taken, but nausea and sinus congestion are common to all 3 types of therapies.
+The long-term risks of taking this new class of drugs are unknown, but since the medications cause such dramatic improvements in symptoms, including lung function and body mass index (BMI), CFTR modulators are considered game-changers for the future of people with CF.

 Help paying for CFTR modulators

 CFTR modulators are expensive, even with insurance coverage.
-If you are having trouble paying for your CFTR modulator, the manufacturer Vertex offers patient assistance services at 1-877-752-5933 (press 2).5 The CF Foundation offers the Compass service, which offers personalized, one-on-one support for insurance, financial, legal issues related to cystic fibrosis.
+If you are having trouble paying for your CFTR modulator, the manufacturer, Vertex, offers patient assistance services at 1-877-752-5933 (press 2).
+The CF Foundation offers the Compass service, which offers personalized, one-on-one support for insurance, financial, and legal issues related to cystic fibrosis.6